- Acknowledgments, Releases, Waivers

 - Any arrow deflecting by contact with another arrow already in the target and still proceeding toward the target will be scored where it lies in the target, or a maximum of five (5) points if it is not in the target.

 - Arrows in the corresponding area of the target will be scored with point values of 5, 8, 10, or 12.

-- If time and weather permit, scoring ties for first place that cannot be broken by bonus rings an ASA Official will use the “Closest-to-the-12” tie-break procedure.
-Each shooter will shoot one arrow and the arrow that is closest to dead-center of the lower twelve ring regardless of score will receive an additional bonus ring added to their score.
-If for any reason a tie-breaker cannot be held, and for all scores that are tied by score and bonus rings, the sum of the prize money for the tied places will be divided equally between the shooters.
+- If time and weather permit, scoring ties for first place that cannot be broken by bonus rings an ASA Official will use the “Closest-to-the-Center of the 10-ring” tie-break procedure where each shooter will shoot one arrow and the arrow that is closest to the center of the 10-Ring, regardless of score, will receive an additional bonus ring added to their score.
+If for any reason a tiebreaker cannot be held, and for all scores that are tied by score and bonus rings, the sum of the prize money for the tied places will be divided equally between the shooters.

 CLASSES: PRO, SEMI-PRO & AMATEUR

 The classes delineated below are offered at the Pro/Am level.
-Individual ASA State Federations and ASA Clubs have the option to combine and/or decline to offer certain classes.
-All earnings requirements for classes are based on a shooter’s ASA Pro/Am earnings and Shooter of the Year bonuses from their individual class competition.
+All earnings requirements for classes are based on shooters ASA Pro/Am earnings and Shooter of the Year bonuses from their individual class competition.
 Paybacks exclude the Team and the Known Distance bonus competitions, as well as ASA Federation paybacks.
 The Classes listed reflect maximum arrow speed, maximum yardage, and a designation as either Known or Unknown.

 - For all adult classes with an age restriction or requirement will be determined by the participant’s age reached on or before December 31st of the calendar year of competition.